-CR members and staff are skilled at presentations and workshops that combine practical applications of abolition with theoretical understanding about the Prison Industrial Complex (PIC).
+CR members and staff are skilled at presentations and workshops that combine practical applications of abolition with theoretical understanding of the Prison Industrial Complex (PIC).
 Each year CR members give over 175 public presentations to a wide range of audiences.
-CR could travel to your class in person or even Skype in (we give Skype presentations to classes in Canada, for example)!
+CR can travel to your class in person or visit remotely.

 Presentations and workshops include but are not limited to: